Babylon 5: The Lost Tales

 Babylon 5: The Lost Tales was intended to be an anthology show set in the Babylon 5 universe.
-It was announced by J. Michael Straczynski, creator of Babylon 5, at the San Diego Comic Con in July 2006.
-Straczynski has described the stories as ones he had for the Babylon 5 television series, but never had the time to produce.
+It was announced by J. Michael Straczynski, creator of Babylon 5, at San Diego Comic-Con in July 2006.
+Straczynski has described the stories as ideas he had for the Babylon 5 television series but never had the time to produce.
 Only one installment, titled Voices in the Dark, was produced before the project was shelved.

 Production

 The project consists of one direct-to-DVD production containing two stories.
 On July 13, 2008, Straczynski announced he had no plans to further develop the series.
 Each story is built around a single established character.
 The production uses cast members from the original television show.
 The show is shot in high-definition video with digital HD cameras.
 The visual effects are handled by Atmosphere Visual Effects, who previously worked on other science fiction shows such as the re-imagined Battlestar Galactica and Stargate Atlantis.
 The music is composed by Christopher Franke, who also did the music for the original Babylon 5 series.

 The show was shot in Vancouver, British Columbia, Canada.
 Concurrently with the DVD release, an HD version was released exclusively on the Xbox Live Video Marketplace.
 Douglas Netter and Straczynski executive produced the DVD.